openstack/neutron/doc/source/devref/contribute.rst

     At this point you will have the project pruned of everything else but the files you want to export, with their history.
 The next steps are:

+  * Check out stable branches for the project: even though stable branches are not strictly necessary during the creation of the StackForge repository (as outlined in the next step below), they do not hurt, and it is recommended to keep them during the import process.
   * Add a remote that points to the repository created before.
   * (Optional) If the repository has already being initialized with cookiecutter, you need to pull first; if not, you can either push the existing commits/tags or apply and commit further changes to fix up the structure of repo the way you see fit.
   * Finally, push commits and tags to the public repository.
+If you followed theses instructions step-by-step, you will have a source repository that contains both a master and stable branches, as well as tags.
+Some of these steps are outlined below:

     ::